Obapythonaire/printf/README.md

 + %R - prints string in ROT13 encoding
 + %p - print pointer addresses
 + ' ' - print a space

+## printf
+* The core function where the buffer is defined and freed.
+All other functions are called from here

+## main.h
+* Header file that contains prototypes for all the functions and a struct holding a function and a character
+## man_3_printf
+* Custom man page Create a man page for your function.